The Game that Counts, by Tony Park

 Tales from the Bush

-Guests at Nantwich Lodge, in the wild north-west of Hwange National Park, stood on the lawn outside the main communal building and watched, in awe, as a cheetah wandered up to the camp waterhole, just a few metres from where they were standing, and drank.
+Guests at Nantwich Lodge, in the wild north-west of Hwange National Park, stood on the lawn outside the main communal building and watched, in awe, as a cheetah wandered up to the camp waterhole, just a few meters from where they were standing, and drank.

 “Cheetah!”
 It’s a cry that can raise anyone, even teenagers Callum and Ross Jenman out of bed at 6am.